makerdao/community/governance/votes/Executive Vote - February 4, 2022.md

 ### MOMC Parameter Changes

-As per this [governance poll](https://vote.makerdao.com/polling/QmWReBMh) on the latest MakerDAO Open Market Committee [proposal](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-2022-01-27/12883), the following parameter changes will be made in the Maker Protocol if this executive proposal passes:
+As per this [governance poll](https://vote.makerdao.com/polling/QmWReBMh) on the latest MakerDAO Open Market Committee [proposal](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-2022-01-27/12883), the following parameter changes will be made in the Maker Protocol if this executive proposal passes.

 **Stability Fee Decreases**

 * **ETH-A** [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) will be decreased by 0.25% from **2.5%** to **2.25%**.
 * **ETH-B** [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) will be decreased by 2.5% from **6.5%** to **4%**.
 * **WSTETH-A** [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) will be decreased by 0.5% from **3%** to **2.5%**.